BESSER-PEARL/ModelFed/README.md

 # ModelFed

 ModelFed is a federated protocol that standardizes collaborative model design and management across diverse modeling platforms.
-It extends the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-vocabulary/) protocol to support modeling-specific concepts, enabling seamless interoperability.
+It extends the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-vocabulary/) protocol to support modeling-specific concepts.

 This repository contains: